stanescuV/Nike-E-com/README.md

 If you want to check the Backend, go and check Nike-Server repo(made with express and mssql)

 If you want to connect to the stripe API and order something, use v@gmail.com  as email and password : 12345678

+Here's a yt video on how to connect https://youtu.be/cQ1KIoUb4u8